Skip to main content

 Educating patients prior to the visit is important for achieving patient satisfaction.
 Patients should be aware that the AWV is focused on prevention and is not an annual physical exam.
 While the AWV is covered without cost sharing by Medicare, the patient should understand that if they discuss a medical problem during the AWV they will be billed for the Evaluation and Management (E/M) visit and any applicable cost sharing will apply.
 Some practices have reported that patients sometimes present with a condition or situation at the time of their AWV.
 Those practices have mitigated this issue by addressing the patient's immediate issue at that time to provide the visit with no cost sharing.
 Some practices provide written materials to patients explaining the differences between the AWV and a physical exam prior to the visit.

 Practices can use many modes to reach patients about the benefits of the AWV.
-Outreach can be provided in person (e.g., community presentations, during office visit), by mailed letter, by secure electronic messaging in a patient portal, through phone calls, or various other methods.
+Outreach can be provided in person (for example, community presentations, during office visit), by mailed letter, by secure electronic messaging in a patient portal, through phone calls, or various other methods.
 For example, a practice may send a “happy birthday” postcard to patients reminding them to schedule their AWV.

 What are the billing codes for AWVs?